Precious2912/Guessing-game/README.md

 4. The game will provide feedback if any of the characters in your guess match any character in the secret word.
 5. You have 3 attempts.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request.

 ## Example
 ```bash
 $ dotnet run